 The latest version of iOS can be downloaded through iTunes.

-- Fixes a bug that could allow someone to bypass the passcode and access the Phone app
+- Fixes bugs that could allow someone to bypass the Lock screen passcode

 - iPad 2 and new iPad